skrub-data/skrub/doc/development/testing.rst

 The ``skip_polars_installed_without_pyarrow`` mark
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some polars operations (some date/time conversions, functions that involve the
+For some operations (some date/time conversions, functions that involve the
-computation of column associations) require pyarrow.
+computation of column associations) it is not possible to rely exclusively on polars,
+because some features are not available; in such cases, the dataframe is silently
+converted to pandas and then back to polars when possible.
+This conversion requires
+the pyarrow package, which is an optional dependency.
-A mark is available to skip those tests when polars is installed but pyarrow
+A pytest mark is available to skip tests for these operations when polars is
-is not:
+installed but pyarrow is not:

 .. code-block:: python